coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 feet per rank.
 If the deity uses this ability on a divinely morphic plane or within its own godly realm, double the volume and

 weight the deity can create.
-If the deity's realm is located on a divinely morphic plane, triple the volume and weight the deity can create there.
+If the deity’s realm is located on a divinely morphic plane, triple the volume and weight the deity can create there.